Billie Eilish: Style

 Eilish and her brother, Finneas, collaborate on songwriting.
 Finneas writes for Eilish's albums, produces her music, and also performs in live shows.
 Eilish and Finneas "like to completely make up things and become characters" and "have songs that are really fictional".
 Eilish said a number of the songs also derive from her and Finneas' experiences.
-They try to write "really interesting and conversational" lyrics: "We try to say stuff that doesn't have to be that deep [...] but you say something way deeper in a certain way that makes sense, but you haven't really thought about."
+They try to write "really interesting and conversational" lyrics: "We try to say stuff that doesn't have to be that deep ... but you say something way deeper in a certain way that makes sense, but you haven't really thought about."
 Finneas has said that when he writes for his sister, he aims to "write [songs] that I think she'll relate to and enjoy singing and empathise with the lyrics and make her own".
 When he writes with Eilish, he tries "to help her tell whatever story she's trying to tell, bounce ideas off of her, listen to her ideas", and use a language that fits her voice telling the story.

+In the multitrack recording process, Eilish and Finneas are known for their frequent use of complex vocal layering in which the vocals are recorded many times and played back in a "vocal stack".
+Building a song in this manner may take many recording sessions.
+Eilish listens to her previous vocal recordings on headphones while overdubbing a new track, singing an additional version to add to the others.
+Often singing in a breathy, intimate style, she adds double tracking unison lines as well as multiple harmony parts; her brother says "she is such an incredible harmonizer."
+Eilish's voice is typically recorded "dry" (without reverb) and her mouth is positioned very close to the microphone to enhance the proximity effect for the desired sense of intimacy.
+Sound engineer Rob Kinelski, who has mixed many of Eilish's songs, says that the brother–sister duo directs him to do very little to the vocal layering that they bring to him—it is largely complete prior to mixing the song.
+MusicRadar wrote, "Wanna sound like Billie?
+Lots of layers, lots of harmonies.
+Oh and be a great singer."

+In later interviews, Eilish described becoming more emotionally "honest" and pushing herself out of her comfort zone during the songwriting process.
+While discussing Hit Me Hard and Soft with Zane Lowe for Apple Music, she said that early sessions for the album involved unfinished song fragments that were later revisited and developed into completed songs, which was a new approach for their musical process.
+Eilish said she came to enjoy songwriting more during the album's creation, and also described the record as pushing herself vocally more than any of her previous albums.